ExtremeFLOW/neko/doc/pages/user-guide/simcomps.md

 ### weak_grad {#simcomp_weak_grad}
 Computes the weak gradient of a field.
-The weak gradient is value of the gradeint multiplied by the local value of the mass matrix.
+The weak gradient is value of the gradient multiplied by the local value of the mass matrix.
 This is how a gradient term appears in the weak formulation of the governing equations.
 The field to derivate is controlled by the `field` keyword.
 The simcomp will register the computed components of the gradients in the registry as